-To use the assembler type in any SYSTEM00, 1801, 1802, 1804 or 1805 code (depending on what CPU is running) in the command line (yellow ellipse).
-For command syntax see chapter Machine Code, this should be similar or even the same as defined in the 180x data sheets.
+To use the assembler type in any SYSTEM00, 1801, 1802, 1804 or 1805 code (depending on what CPU is running) in the command line (highlighted in yellow).
+For command syntax see section Machine Code, this should be similar or even the same as defined in the 180x data sheets.

-To use the pseudo code assembler a machine should be started that runs one of the pseudo codes listed in chapter Pseudo Code.
+To use the pseudo code assembler a machine should be started that runs one of the pseudo codes listed in section Pseudo Code.

-The Current working address is indicated in bold and between > < (orange ellipse).
-To change the working address see chapter Navigation.
+The Current working address is indicated in bold and between > < (highlighted in orange).
+To change the working address see section Navigation.
 Note that all data values should be given as hexadecimal values unless preceded by a & in which case the value are interpreted as decimal, i.e LDI &100 is the same as LDI 64.

-Next to 180x and pseudo code the options described in the following sub chapters are available from the command line.
+Next to 180x and pseudo code the options described in the following sub sections are available from the command line.

 Format: #ww xx yy zz